- Official HEC webpage: here

 High Frequency Trading

-“Toxic Arbitrage”, with Roman Kozhan and Wing Wah Tham (forthcoming in Review of Financial Studies).
-Last draft September 2016.
+“Toxic Arbitrage”, with Roman Kozhan and Wing Wah Tham-Published in the Review of Financial Studies, April 2017.
+Available: here.

 - Evidence that high speed arbitrage can raise illiquidity by exposing liquidity suppliers to the risk of trading at stale quotes .